 Students, parents, guardians, staff, and other individuals are encouraged to file complaints as soon as possible after the alleged act.
 No time limit shall be placed upon when a complaint may be filed.
 Complaints, including anonymous complaints, may occur through any form of communication, including in writing, via telephone, or via in-person conversation.
-When injuries or behaviors are observed that lead anyone to believe the student may have been abused, a complaint is made, or if a child voluntarily discloses the nature of abuse, the teacher or other staff person should report such suspicion and/or allegation immediately to the school administrator (Principal, AP, Dean or Director of Student Support or supervisor) or Title IX coordinators, who will assist the staff member in contacting the Metropolitan Police Department or Child Protective Services (see Mandated Report section for additional details).
+When injuries or behaviors are observed that lead anyone to believe the student may have been abused, a complaint is made, or if a child voluntarily discloses the nature of abuse, the teacher or other staff person should report such suspicion and/or allegation immediately to the school administrator (Principal, AP, Dean or supervisor) or Title IX coordinators, who will assist the staff member in contacting the Metropolitan Police Department or Child Protective Services (see Mandated Report section for additional details).
 It is not the duty of school personnel to validate the abuse, but rather to report it.
-Contact information for the Title IX Coordinators can be found below.
-The name, office address, and contact information for the Title IX Coordinators shall also be available in the schools' front desks.
+Contact information for the Title IX Coordinators shall also be available at the schools' front desks.